 • Providing an appropriate work environment | • Assessing the work environment, including evaluating the adequacy of work equipment, workspace conditions, and parking facilities, and conducting health assessments for employees working in high-risk areas | |

-In addition, OR regularly reports the outcomes of its corporate engagement activities with all stakeholders to the OR Sustainable Development Committee (OR SD Committee) every 3 months.
-The objective is to discuss and propose guidelines for improving the effectiveness of engagement with all stakeholders.
+In addition, OR regularly reports the outcomes of its corporate engagement activities with all stakeholders to the OR Sustainable Development Committee (OR SD Committee) on a quarterly basis.
+The objective is to discuss key issues, and provides recommendations to further enhance the effectiveness of engagement with all stakeholder groups.

 PTT Oil and Retail Business Public Company Limited